veruu/veruu.github.io/content/posts/git_forks.md

 So you decided to contribute to a project that lives on GitHub or GitLab.
 The typical setup here is to have the parent repo (to which you want to contribute) and your fork of the repo where your changes live before they are merged.
-You keep the parent and fork repos in sync and do all work in the fork.
+You clone your fork to do all the work in and add the parent as a remote to be able to keep them in sync.
 Easy, right?
 The elephant in the repo is that it's really easy to forget to update your fork with this flow.
-Get into the right directory, run `git pull`, create a new branch, do the work, submit the pull request... oops old conflicts because you forgot that you were working from your fork which was not updated!
+Get into the right directory, run `git pull`, create a new branch, do the work, submit the pull request... oops you forgot to push into your fork when updating and now there are conflicts or you have to at least rebase!

+This happened to me way more often than I'd like even when I was already used to the flow.
+There had to be a better way.

 ## Harness the powers of `.git/config`